 A well-designed resume serves two purposes: it helps you get “in the door” for an interview, and it provides the basis for discussion during the interview.
 Don’t be discouraged if you have had little to no work experience or experience that would not be relevant to the job you are seeking.
 For someone just out of school, it is how you present your experience that is important and how it portrays you as a potential employee.
 For someone who is making a transition from one career field to another, it is how you present your qualifications and experience that is important.

-To assist you with getting started with the development of your resume, we have a Resume Template available in the online job bank.
-The most commonly used format is a chronological format, but for those who have a longer work history or have similar experience in all jobs, a functional format may be more appropriate.
+To get started with creating your resume, download this resume template Word file.
 We encourage to use the templates and to provide our office with a draft so we can review it prior to submission to an employer/job opportunity.

 LIMIT YOUR RESUME TO ONE PAGE, if possible.
 Employers receive many resumes and may not be able to devote a lot time initially to reviewing the resume.